apollographql/apollo-client/.changeset/shiny-books-roll.md

 "@apollo/client": patch
 ---

-Update `relayStylePagination` to not populate `startCursor` when only a single cursor is present under the edges.
-Use that cursor only as the `endCursor`
+Update `relayStylePagination` to avoid populating `startCursor` when only a single cursor is present under the `edges` field.
+Use that cursor only as the `endCursor`.